 - Add the oats and any optional ingredients.
 Stir well until thoroughly mixed.

 - Spoon the mixture into the lined baking tray.
-Press down with the back of a spoon, ensuring the mixture goes into the corners of the baking tray.
+Press down firmly with the back of a spoon, ensuring the mixture goes into the corners of the baking tray.

 - Bake for 20 minutes until lightly golden.
 Remove from the oven and mark into squares or bars.
 Leave to cool in the tray.